Are you a U.S. citizen?

-- A resident of the Republic of Palau (PW), the Republic of the Marshall Islands (MH), or the Federated States of Micronesia (FM)
+- A resident of the Republic of Palau, the Republic of the Marshall Islands, or the Federated States of Micronesia

 - A Canadian-born Native American under terms of the Jay Treaty

-- A G series visa (pertaining to international organizations)
+- a G series visa (pertaining to international organizations); or

-If you are neither a citizen nor an eligible noncitizen, you are not eligible for federal student aid.
-If you have a Social Security Number but are not a citizen or an eligible noncitizen, including if you have been granted DACA, you should still complete the FAFSA because you may be eligible for state or college aid.
-You should check with your college’s financial aid office to see what kind of financial aid you may be eligible to receive.
+If you’re neither a citizen nor an eligible noncitizen, you aren’t eligible for federal student aid.
+If you have a Social Security number but aren’t a citizen or an eligible noncitizen, including if you’ve been granted DACA, you should still complete the FAFSA form because you might be eligible for state or college aid.
+You should check with your school’s financial aid office to see what kind of financial aid you might be eligible to receive.